Street Smart (video game): Reception

 In Japan, Game Machine listed Street Smart on their October 1, 1989 issue as being the eleventh most-successful table arcade unit of the month.

 Computer and Video Games wrote that the arcade game's controls seem "confusing at first", but had a positive impression of the game, rating it an 80% overall.
 They commented that it wasn't as fun as Violence Fight, but "still well worth playing".

+Legacy

+The original arcade version is included in the 20 game compilation follow-up to SNK Arcade Classics Vol. 1, titled as SNK Arcade Classics Vol. 0, which was released in Japan on April 27, 2011.
+It is also part of the 2018 SNK 40th Anniversary Collection.